dpnguyen94/CMPT318Project/README.md

 ## Package Requirements
 This script should be run on Python 3.5+ and was tested in Spyder IDE (with [Anaconda] distribution).
-Assuming pre-installation of these following packages (using *pip install* command or similar methods):
+Assume pre-installation of these following packages (using *pip install* command or similar methods):

   - NumPy
   - Pandas